 Understanding Ferrocerium: What It Is & How it Works

-This material shines when struck by something hard and sharp, like a carbon steel blade.
-The action scrapes off tiny shavings that quickly oxidize due to friction from the striker, igniting at an impressive temperature of 3,000°C/5,430°F.
+When struck by something hard and sharp, like a carbon steel blade, this unique composition creates an extraordinary reaction.
+The striking action scrapes off tiny shavings that rapidly oxidize due to friction, igniting at an impressive temperature of 3,000°C/5,430°F.

 The Science Behind Ferro Rod Fire Starters